 Authorization to Carry Medication for Asthma or Anaphylaxis

-To ensure a child with severe allergies is safe at school, parents should inform the district of this vital health information by completing the health section during online registration, or by completing an Allergy-Anaphylaxis Health History Form provided here.
-An Allergy-Anaphylaxis Action Plan, filled out by a healthcare professional, must also be on file at school to assure an appropriate emergency response in the event a child experiences an exposure at school.
-To learn more about our district's severe allergy and anaphylaxis protocol, including staff and family responsibilities, please visit with your student's school nurse or clinic aide.
+Parents should inform the district of this vital health information by completing the health section of the online registration or by completing an Allergy-Anaphylaxis Health History Form provided on this page.
+An Allergy-Anaphylaxis Action Plan, filled out by a healthcare professional, must also be on file at school to ensure an appropriate emergency response when a child experiences an exposure at school.
+To learn more about our district's severe allergy and anaphylaxis protocol, including staff and family responsibilities, please contact the school nurse.Asthma

 Parents should inform the district when their child has a history of asthma by completing the health section of the online registration or by completing an Asthma History Form provided on this page.
-Providing the school with an Asthma Action Plan, completed by a healthcare professional, will help our staff understand and meet your child's needs during the school day.Seizure DisorderTo ensure that a child with a history of seizures is safe at school, parents must inform the district of this important health information by completing the health section during online registration, or by completing a Seizure Disorder History Form provided here.
+Providing the school with an Asthma Action Plan, completed by a healthcare professional, will help our staff understand and meet your child's needs during the school day.Seizure DisorderTo ensure that a child with a history of seizures is safe at school, parents must inform the district by completing the health section of the online registration or by completing a Seizure Disorder History Form provided here.
 A Seizure Action Plan, filled out by a healthcare professional, must also be on file at school to ensure appropriate emergency response in the event your child experiences a seizure at school.

-Other Health ConcernsWhen registering your child for school, completing the online "health" section is the first step for ensuring appropriate care will be provided for your child while attending school.
-A Comprehensive Health Assessment/History Form is also available for you to provide us additional health information or updates.
-If your child's health professional has ordered a special healthcare procedure to be performed during the school day, authorization forms for special healthcare procedures (general, catheterization, and g-tube feedings) are available here.
+Other Health ConcernsWhen registering your child for school, completing the online "health" section is the first step to ensure your child's needs are met at school.
+The Comprehensive Health Assessment/History Form is available for you to provide us additional health information or updates.
+If your child's health needs require a procedure during the school day, authorization forms for special healthcare procedures (general, catheterization, and g-tube feedings) are available on this page.8/2020